-Introduction 1
+Introdu nction1

-About This Book 1
+About This Book1

 Conventions Used in This Book

 Foolish Assumptions

 How This Book Is Organized

 Part I: Introducing England

 Part II: Planning Your Trip to England

-Part III: London and Environs
+Part III: London and Environs4

-Part IV: The Southeast 4
+Part IV: The Southeast4

-Part V: The West Country 4
+Part V: The West Country4

-Part VI: England's Heartland
+Part VI: England's Heartland5

-Part VII: Way Up North
+Part VII: Way Up North5

-Part VIII: The Part of Tens
+Part VIII: The Part of Tens5

-Icons Used in This Book
+Icons Used in This Book5

-Where to Go from Here 6
+Where to Go from Here

-Part 1: Introducing England 7

-Chapter 1: Discovering the Best of England
+Introducing England 7 pter 1: Discovering the Best of England9

-The Best of Legendary London
+The Best of Legendary London9

-The Best Cities, Towns, and Villages
+The Best Cities, Towns, and Villages10

 The Best Castles, Palaces, and Stately Homes

 The Best Cathedrals and Churches

-The Best Historic Places 12
+The Best Historic Places12

-The Best Gardens 13
+The Best Gardens13

-The Best Romantic Landscapes 13
+The Best Romantic Landscapes13

-The Best Shopping 14
+The Best Shopping14

-Chapter 2: Digging Deeper into England 15
+Cha pter 2: Digging Deeper into England15

-The Main Events: A Brief History of England 15
+The Main Events: A Brief History of England15

-Building Blocks: An Overview of English Architecture
+Building Blocks: An Overview of English Architecture19

-Dining English Style from Traditional to Modern 20
+Dining English Style from Traditional to Modern

-Visiting the Local Pub 20
+Visiting the Local Pub21

-Background Check: Finding England
+Background Check: Finding England in Books

-in Books and Movies
+and Movies22

-Books
+Books22

-Movies 23
+Movies

-Chapter 3: Deciding When and Where to Go 24
+Chapter 3: Deciding When and Where to Go 25

-Going Everywhere You Want to Be 24
+Going Everywhere You Want to Be 25

-Looking at London: from Buckingham Palace
+Looking at London: From Buckingham Palace 0

-to the British Museum 24
+to the British Museum

-Exploring Southeast England: Canterbury,
+Exploring Southeast England: Canterbury, 0

 castles, and historic towns 26

-Sightseeing at Stonehenge and in
+Sightseeing at Stonehenge and in the

-the West Country: Hampshire,
+West Country: Hampshire, Wiltshire,

-Wiltshire, Devon, and Cornwall 27
+Devon, and Cornwall 28

 Discovering England's heartland: Stratford-

-upon-Avon, the Cotswolds, and Bath
+upon-Avon, the Cotswolds, and Bath 29

 Heading north: Yorkshire and the Lake District .
-28

 Scheduling Your Time

-Revealing the Secrets of the Seasons 30
+Revealing the Secrets of the Seasons

-Traveling during high and low seasons 30
+Traveling during high and low seasons

-Watching those unpredictable skies 31
+Watching those unpredictable skies

 Blooming in spring

-Shining (and raining) in summer 32
+Shining (and raining) in summer

-Glowing in autumn 33
+Glowing in autumn 34

-Welcoming in winter 34
+Welcoming in winter

-Perusing a Calendar of Events 35
+Perusing a Calendar of Events 36

-January 35
+January 36

-February 35
+February 37

-March 36
+March 37

-April 36
+April

-May 36
+May

-June 37
+June

 July

 August

-September 39
+September

-October 39
+October

-November 39
+November

-December 40
+December 41

 Chapter 4: Following an Itinerary:

-Five Great Options 41
+Five Great Options 42

 Seeing England's Highlights in One Week

-Touring the Best of England in Two Weeks
+Touring the Best of England in Two Weeks 46

 Discovering England with Kids

-Strolling through England's Greenery: 41
+Strolling through England's Greenery: An Itinerary 10

-An Itinerary for Garden Lovers 40
+for Garden Lovers 50

-Visiting England's Past: An Itinerary for History Buffs 4 3
+Visiting England's Past: An Itinerary for History Buffs

-visiting England's Last.
-An itilicially for flistory builts 91

-Part II: Planning Your Trip to England .55
+art []: Planning Your Trip to England 55

 Chapter 5: Managing Your Money 57

 Planning Your Budget

 Lodging

 Transportation

 Dining

-Dililing 9

-Shopping and nightlife Sightseeing
+Sightseeing

-Handling Money Shopping and nightlife .60
+Shopping and nightlife

-Using ATMs and carrying cash Cutting Costs - But Not the Fun .62
+Cutting Costs - But Not the Fun

-Charging ahead with credit cards Handling Money .63
+Handling Money

-Toting traveler's checks Using ATMs and carrying cash .64
+Using ATMs and carrying cash

-Dealing with a lost or stolen wallet Charging ahead with credit cards .64
+Charging ahead with credit cards

-Dealing with a lost or stolen wallet Toting traveler's checks .65
+Toting traveler's checks 65

-Tipping Like You Mean It Dealing with a lost or stolen wallet .66
+Dealing with a lost or stolen wallet 66

+Taking Taxes into Account 68

-Tipping Like You Mean It Taking Taxes into Account .67
+Tipping Like You Mean It 68

+hapter 6: Getting to England 70

 Finding Out Who Flies Where

-Getting the Best Deal on Your Airfare Chapter 6: Getting to England .69

-Getting the Best Deal on Your Airfare Finding Out Who Flies Where .69

-Working with Consolidators Getting the Best Deal on Your Airfare .70
+Getting the Best Deal on Your Airfare

+Working with consolidators

 Booking your flight online

 Arriving by Other Means

 Taking the train

 Riding a ferry or hovercraft

 Joining an Escorted Tour

 Choosing a Package Tour

 Locating package tours

-Checking out airline and hotel packages
+Checking out airline and hotel packages 76

+hapter 7: Getting Around England 78

 Weighing the Options: Train or Car?
-Checking out airline and hotel packages .76

-Riding the Rails Chapter 7: Getting Around England .77

-Riding the Rails Weighing the Options: Train or Car? .77
+Riding the Rails

-Buying your train ticket Riding the Rails .77
+Buying your train ticket

 Negotiating the rail system

 Getting to know London's train stations

 Saving with BritRail passes

 Hopping a Coach: Bus Travel

-Driving on the Left, Passing on the Right: Car Travel81 Renting a car in London - or not
+Driving on the Left, Passing on the Right: Car Travel

+Renting a car in London - or not

 Renting a car in England

-Hitting the road: Motorways, dual carriageways, and roundabouts84 Following the rules of the road85 Renting a car in London - or not .82

-and roundabouts84 Following the rules of the road85 Renting a car in England .83

-Following the rules of the road85 0.4

-Coning with omorganoing on the word

-Coping with emergencies on the road85 Filling up the tank86

-Chapter 8: Booking Your Accommodations

-Cliaplei o.
-Duukiily tuul Abbullilluualiulia •

-•

-Finding the Right Place for You88

-• Finding the Best Room at the Best Rate